slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Kevin Kelly*

 > *"In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule." (...)
-"And those who were seen dancing were thought to be insane by those who could not hear the music."
+"And those who were seen dancing were thought to be insane by those who could not hear the music." (...)
+"The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently."
 -- Friedrich Nietzsche*

 > *"When you do as everyone else does, don’t be surprised when you get what everyone else gets."